lshpaner/eda_toolkit/source/eda_plots.rst

 .. function:: scatter_fit_plot(df, x_vars=None, y_vars=None, n_rows=None, n_cols=None, max_cols=4, image_path_png=None, image_path_svg=None, save_plots=None, show_legend=True, xlabel_rot=0, show_plot="both", rotate_plot=False, individual_figsize=(6, 4), grid_figsize=None, label_fontsize=12, tick_fontsize=10, text_wrap=50, add_best_fit_line=False, scatter_color="C0", best_fit_linecolor="red", best_fit_linestyle="-", hue=None, hue_palette=None, size=None, sizes=None, marker="o", show_correlation=True, xlim=None, ylim=None, all_vars=None, label_names=None, **kwargs)

-    Create and save scatter plots or a grid of scatter plots for given ``x_vars`` and ``y_vars``, with an optional best fit line and customizable point color, size, and markers.
+    Generate scatter plots or a grid of scatter plots for the given ``x_vars`` and ``y_vars``, with optional best fit lines, correlation coefficients, and customizable aesthetics.

-    :param df: The DataFrame containing the data.
+    :param df: The DataFrame containing the data for the plots.
     :type df: pandas.DataFrame

     :param x_vars: List of variable names to plot on the ``x-axis``.
+If a single string is provided, it will be converted into a list with one element.
-    :type x_vars: list of str, optional
+    :type x_vars: list of str or str, optional

     :param y_vars: List of variable names to plot on the ``y-axis``.
+If a single string is provided, it will be converted into a list with one element.
-    :type y_vars: list of str, optional
+    :type y_vars: list of str or str, optional

     :param n_rows: Number of rows in the subplot grid.
 Calculated based on the number of plots and ``n_cols`` if not specified.
     :type n_rows: int, optional